How Long Does Botox Last? FAQs for First-Time Botox Users

 Can I make my Botox injections last longer?

-There are both long term and short term techniques to enhance the longevity of your Botox treatments.
+There are also other long term and short term techniques to increase the longevity of your Botox treatments.

 Short term methods